wyhaines/docs-test/docs/learn/subnets.md

 ### Interactions with other subnets

-Once known to the TCE, a subnet can start interacting with other subnets, i.e. exchanging [Cross-Subnet Transactions](#cross-subnet-transactions), by submitting [Certificates](#) that implement the UCI.
+Once known to the rest of the XSP ecosystem, a subnet can start interacting with other subnets, i.e., exchanging [Cross-Subnet Transactions](#cross-subnet-transactions), by submitting [Certificates](#) that implement the UCI.

 ## Cross-Subnet Transactions